 On July 1, 2022, MGI entered into an agreement with ACEN to update the current billing and settlement protocols, practices, and procedures to ensure consistency and compliance with the Guidelines and Procedures for Implementation of BIR Ruling OT-323-2021 for WESM Transactions issued by the Independent Electricity Market Operator of the Philippines (IEMOP).
 This includes trading costs, market fees and pass-on taxes and charges to ACEN in accordance with the agreement.
-Revenue from sale derived from WESM transactions with other Market Participants amounted to ₱9.95 million in 2023 and ₱11.41 million in 2022.
+Revenue from sale derived from WESM transactions with other Market Participants amounted to \$\text{P18.83}\$ million, \$\text{P9.95}\$ million and \$\text{P11.41}\$ million in 2024, 2023 and 2022, respectively.

-Memorandum of Agreement between Maibarara Geothermal, Inc. and SMC SLEX, Inc.
+Memorandum of Agreement between Maibarara Geothermal, Inc. and SMC SLEX, Inc

 On March 31, 2023, MGI entered into an agreement with SMC SLEX Inc. wherein, among others, the Parties agree that SLEX Inc. will shoulder and advance the necessary works and expenses for the DPWH and for the relocation of MGI affected facilities needed to continuously operate the Maibarara Geothermal Power Plant.
 This includes payment for the value of the portions of MGI land affected by SLEX-TR4, cost of relocation of Transmission Lines and Stub Poles and Actual Generation Loss during temporary shutdown, cost of relocation and replacement of the Water Well, and any and all costs expenses to be incurred by MGI in relation to the aforementioned activities.
-In 2023, total expenses incurred in relation to these activities amounted to P16.47 million, while revenues derived from pass-on expenses and generation loss totaled P36.78 million.
+Total expenses incurred in relation to these activities amounted to ₱0.60 million and ₱16.47 million in 2024 and 2023, respectively, while revenues derived from pass-on expenses and generation loss totaled ₱0.60 million and ₱36.78 million in 2024 and 2023, respectively.